AlonMesh/Cowboy_vs_ninja_B/README.md

 2. Create teams using the `Team` class and add characters to the teams.

 3. Simulate interactions between characters and teams by calling the appropriate methods, such as attacking enemies or moving characters.

-4. Retrieve information about characters, teams, and their attributes to analyze the game state and make decisions.

-Please refer to the code documentation and class definitions for detailed information on available methods, attributes, and their usage.
 My recommendation:

     while(team_A.stillAlive() > 0 && team_B.stillAlive() > 0){
         team_A.attack(&team_B);